hartzka/CategApp/documentation/documentation.md

 ## System goals

 The goal was to create a service for uploading images with login functionality.
-The service is imported from GitHub to GitLab (version.helsinki.fi), and the service is running in Heroku.
+The service is imported from GitHub to GitLab (version.helsinki.fi), and the service is running on Heroku.
 The goal was also to use MongoDB for storing data and AWS S3 for storing images + some other frameworks, like react-star-rating-component.

-The user can crete new categories and sub-categories.
+A registered user can crete new categories and sub-categories.
 Each category may have multiple items including images and description.
 The items can be rated: it's possible to give 1-5 stars for each item.

+An example of categories:

+Main category: Locations

-One example of the categories: Main category Locations, each location has its own sub-category and each sub-category (i.e. a specific location) can have multiple images of that location.
+Each location has its own sub-category and each sub-category (i.e. a specific location) can have multiple items and images of that location.

 The categories can also be updated, deleted and sorted.

 ## System architecture

-The application is built with node.js and is using Express.js in server-side.
+The application is built with node.js and is using Express.js on server-side.
 MongoDB is used for storing, updating, reading and deleting data.
 AWS S3 is used for storing images.
 The image uploading happens with multer (https://www.npmjs.com/package/multer).

 The structure is the following: There are controllers for category, image, user, login, s3 and testing.
-Then there are models for category, image and user.
-Each model uses MongoDB mongoose.Schema for defining the properties of objects.
+There are models for category, image and user.
+Each model uses MongoDB `mongoose.Schema` for defining the properties of objects.
 There are unit tests for category and user, and also integration tests.
-Locally, an uploads folder is used for storing images.
+Locally, an `/uploads` folder is used for storing images.

-The system frontend code is built with React.js and is located in a separate directory.
+The system frontend code is built with React.js and is located in a separate directory `/frontend`.
 The frontend must be built before starting the application, if changes have been made.
 Frontend has cypress tests, unit tests and linting possibility.
 The frontend code is divided into components and services.
-Components include the displayed components, e.g. LoginForm.js and MainPage.js.
-Services send requests to backend and return data.
-Styles are defined in app.css.
+Components include e.g. `LoginForm.js` and `MainPage.js`.
+Services send requests with axios to backend and return data.
+Styles are defined in `app.css`.

 ## Components / Module description including the interfaces exposed between the modules and communication between the modules

 The login functionality uses jwt (https://jwt.io/), bcrypt (https://www.npmjs.com/package/bcrypt) and tokenization.
 Services use axios (https://www.npmjs.com/package/axios) to poll backend and fetch data.
 AWS S3 (https://aws.amazon.com/s3/) is used for storing the images.

 The communication between the system and MongoDB database happens via mongoose (https://mongoosejs.com/).
 The code is stored in GitHub and imported to GitLab, and the application is hosted by Heroku.
 The env-variables (e.g. MongoDB urls and AWS Access Keys + S3 Bucket name) are stored in Heroku.
 React-star-rating-component is used for setting the ratings.
-The rating happens via update (PUT-request).
+The rating happens via an update (PUT-request).

 ## Pros and cons of the open-source components/modules used for developing the system

 Mongoose provides a straight-forward schema-based solution to model the application data with MongoDB.
 It includes e.g. validation, queries and built-in type casting.

 Axios is a promise-based HTTP Client for node.js.
 It can make XMLHttpRequests from the browser and HTTP requests from node.js.
 It's really popular framework for fetching data.
 It can automatically transform request and response data for JSON and supports the Promise API (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-AWS S3 is really scalable service with lots of storage.
+AWS S3 is a really scalable service with lots of storage.
 It's stable and there are many different storage classes available.
 The durability is high, and it's quite easy to integrate with other AWS products.
-It allows also encryption and is developer-friendly.
+It also allows encryption and is developer-friendly.
 Cons are related to the pricing, if a lot of data is stored in AWS.
 The pricing schema is a bit complex, and downloading data can be expensive.
 It of course depends on the amount of data.
 New users get free storage for a period, it's often one year.
 For beginners, AWS may not be so intuitive with many complex options.
-It can require configuring additional services, and there are lots of options.
-The service can also sometimes be a bit slow (especially the cheaper alternatives).
-But all in all, it's very popular and widespread service.
+It can require configuring additional services, and there are lots of different options to choose from.
+The cheaper alternative service can sometimes be a bit slower.
+But all in all, it's a very popular and widespread service.

 JWT (JSON Web Tokens) is a very popular technology for authetication.
 It's URL-safe and cryptographically signed.
 HTTPS is recommended with JWT.
 It provides cryptographically safe and trustful authentication.
 It can be used to encypt various data.
-On the other hand, the use of JWT can increase the potential for mistakes, because it has a wide range of features and is large.
+On the other hand, the use of JWT can increase the potential for mistakes, because it has a wide range of features and it's large.
 Additionally, JWT cannot be removed at the end of a session, because it's self-contained.

 ## Which of the fallacies of the distributed system is the system violating?